ruma/ruma/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Oh no, it's a bug.
-Where is the squasher?
+Let's squash it!
 title: ''
 labels: type/bug, untriaged
 assignees: ''